 - Affiliates: Sometimes your information may be distributed to internal affiliates and subsidiaries of Snapchat to carry out the app’s services.

-- Anti-fraud partners: The app shares your device activity with industry and anti-fraud partners to prevent fraudulent activities.
+- Anti-fraud partners: The platform shares device fingerprints and behavioral patterns with companies specializing in fraud detection, helping identify fake accounts and scam attempts.
 We think you should take fraud just as seriously with one of the best identity theft protection services with fraud detection.

 - For mergers or acquisitions: If Snapchat were to sell the business, they’d be legally able to share your data and information with a new successor or affiliate.